HARMONYREN-EOD/website/.old/get-involved.md

 Open to anyone passionate about research and innovation.
 Debaters can read, discuss, and submit theses by generating a keypair using [**所ID**](https://github.com/kai5041/shoid).

-Contribute your ideas, engage in debates, and help shape the collective’s knowledge base—without legal obligations.
+Contribute your ideas, engage in debates, and help shape the collective’s knowledge base, without legal obligations.

 ---